Keeping watch over the birthplace place of Tseshaht

 And yet, their arguing continued.
 In a fit of anger, Kapkimyis destroyed the river as a punishment to them, breaking the island into hunks of rock and soil that drifted apart, and eventually fixed into place.

-This, St. Clair said, is what created the Broken Group Islands as they are today.
+This, St. Claire said, is what created the Broken Group Islands as they are today.

-The origin story was often told by grandparents to children, St. Clair said.
+The origin story was often told by grandparents to children, St. Claire said.
 It was used to teach lessons about the importance of working together and sharing with your family and community.

 Signs in English and French